 - You have a pet who could use additional companionship and enjoys teaching other dogs their positive behaviors.

-Every shelter and rescue have different requirements and onboarding practices.
+Every shelter and rescue has different requirements and onboarding practices.
 A few things that they might ask for before you can be approved as a foster are:

 - Making sure your current pets are up to date on all of their shots and immunizations.

 - Your current pets don’t have any aggression towards other animals.